ericianni/osu_interview_fall19/online_module/what_is_unit_testing.md

 Software Testing can be boiled down to trying to generate a fail state in the software with the ultimate goal of being unsuccessful in doing so.

-By testing our software we hope to identify instances where the behavior of the program deviates from the expected: a _failure_.
+By testing our software, we hope to identify instances where the behavior of the program deviates from the expected: a _failure_.

 * **Failure** - a deviation from the expected behavior